-The SHMA identifies that there is a need for 71% of new affordable dwellings to be in the rented tenure (social and affordable) and 29% at intermediate level (including shared ownership and First Homes).
+The 2015 SHMA identifies that there is a need for 71% of new affordable dwellings to be in the rented tenure (social and affordable) and 29% at intermediate level (including shared ownership and First Homes).
+A revised SHMA/Housing Needs Assessment may produce revised tenure mix need figures.
 National policy requires 25% of new affordable dwellings to be First Homes.
+Please see section 3.5 for how these proportions will be applied.